 4. Practice Deep Work: Uninterrupted Focus Time

-To practice deep work:
+To do deep work:

 5. Mind Your Diet: Foods that Boost Focus